eclipse-sw360/sw360.website/content/en/docs/Developers/TestCases/Test-Cases-Components.md

 15 | Click _Update Release_ | _Release updated successfully!_ message is displayed
 16 | Click on _Components_ tab | The new component should be added to the components list (e.g. filter by _Keyword Search_)

-**TC02: Modify a component and release with vendor present**
+## Modify a component and release with vendor present

 Step | Action | Result
 ---:|:-----|:----
 1 | Search for an existing component (e.g. created in TC01) and click _Edit_ | _You are editing the original document_ message is displayed
 2 | Execute steps 5-16 from TC01

-**TC03: Add and modify a component and release with all fields filled in**
+## Add and modify a component and release with all fields filled in

 Step | Action | Result
 ---:|:-----|:----